 James Columbus Venable (1857–1882)

 James Columbus Venable was born on October 14, 1857, to Martha A. B. Justice and John Moorman Venable Jr. He was the sixth of their nine sons.
 He spent his childhood on his father’s farm, close to the Justice family farm where his mother had been raised.
+He was known to his friends as “Lum”

-James was only ten years old when his mother died, and thirteen years old when his father remarried in 1869.
-By 1880, his father, stepmother, and some of his siblings had relocated to Gainesville, Hall County.
 James, however, chose to remain in Marcus and the farmlands of his mother’s family, living with his grandmother Susan Justice and his uncle John Gillam Justice, the owner of the “Jackson County Nursery”.
-Susan Melvina Justice Flanigan and her family, Mary Justice and Virginia “Jennie” Justice married to John Jackson Wallis and their families also lived there.
+Susan Melvina Justice Flanigan and her family, Mary Justice and Virginia “Jennie” Justice married to John Jackson Wallis and their families also lived in Marcus.

 He lost his grandmother Susan Justice in 1881.
 He remained in the company of his sister Virginia.